SS Normandie: Investigation and salvage

 Lafayette was stricken from the Naval Vessel Register on 11 October 1945 without having ever sailed under the U.S. flag.
 President Harry Truman authorized her disposal in an Executive Order on 8 September 1946, and she was sold as scrap on 3 October 1946 to Lipsett, Inc., an American salvage company based in New York City, for US$161,680 (approx. $1,997,000 in 2017 value).
 After neither the Navy nor French Line offered a plan to salvage her, Yourkevitch, the ship's original designer, proposed to cut the ship down and restore her as a mid-sized liner.
 This plan also failed to draw backing.
-She was cut up for scrap beginning in October 1946 at Port Newark, New Jersey, and completely scrapped by 31 December 1948.
+She was sent for scrapping beginning in October 1946 at Port Newark, New Jersey, and completely scrapped by 31 December 1948.

 Legacy

-Designer Marin-Marie gave an innovative line to Normandie, a silhouette which influenced ocean liners over the decades, including Queen Mary 2.
-The ambience of classic transatlantic liners like Normandie (and her chief rival, Queen Mary) was the source of inspiration for Disney Cruise Line's matching vessels, Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy.
+The silhouette of Normandie influenced ocean liners over the decades, including Queen Mary 2.
+The ambience of classic transatlantic liners like Normandie and Queen Mary was the source of inspiration for Disney Cruise Line's matching vessels, Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy.

 Normandie also inspired the architecture and design of the Normandie Hotel in San Juan, Puerto Rico.
 The hotel's roof sign is one of the two signs that adorned the top deck of Normandie but were removed from it during an early refitting.
 It also inspired the nickname 'The Normandie' given to the International Savings Society Apartments in Shanghai, one of the most fashionable residential buildings during the city's pre-revolutionary heyday and home to several stars of China's mid-20th century film industry.
-Normandie's name also inspired that of The Normandy apartment building in New York City.
+Normandie's name also may have inspired that of The Normandy apartment building in New York City.

-Items from Normandie were sold at a series of auctions after her demise, and many pieces are considered valuable Art Déco treasures today.
+Items from Normandie were sold at a series of auctions after her demise, and many pieces are considered valuable Art Deco treasures today.
 The rescued items include the ten large dining-room door medallions and fittings, and some of the individual Jean Dupas glass panels that formed the large murals mounted at the four corners of her Grand Salon.
 One entire corner is preserved at the Metropolitan Museum of Art in New York.
 The dining room door medallions are now on the exterior doors of Our Lady of Lebanon Maronite Cathedral in Brooklyn.

 Also surviving are some examples of the 24,000 pieces of crystal, some from the massive Lalique torchères that adorned her dining salon.
 Also extant are some of the room's table silverware, chairs, and gold-plated bronze table bases.
 Custom-designed suite and cabin furniture as well as original artwork and statues that decorated the ship, or were built for use by the CGT aboard Normandie, also survive today.